ssvlabs/ssv/docs/specs/NETWORKING.md

 `Operator Key` is used for decryption of share's keys that are used for signing/verifying consensus messages and duties. \
 Exporter and Bootnode does not hold this key.

-Operator nodes will expose an `Operator ID` that is calculated from the operator public key. \
-Note that this value is used as a hint for better observability of the network.
-Malicious peers with fake operator ID will be pruned due to bad scores as they don't have the key to sign messages.

 ### Network Discovery